If you’ve made a will and need to change it, you certainly won’t be the first (or last) to do so.

 Adding a codicil through a solicitor can be cheaper than writing an entirely new will, depending on the updates you wish to make.
 For more information on the cost of doing so, be sure to complete our short contact form and we’ll be in touch at a time that suits you.

 If you’re making any major amendments, it’s recommended that you write a new will.
-Writing a basic will with Unite Wills is free for Unite members, but those looking for a more in-depth will can get one for as little as £59.99.
+Writing a basic will with Union Wills is free for trade union members, but those looking for a more in-depth will can get one for as little as £59.99.
 See more about our pricing here.

 As we mentioned, if you want to alter or add anything other than small changes, writing a new will to replace your existing one is usually the best option.
 The process of doing so isn’t much different to making a will for the first time, but you should be mindful of a few things, including the following: